 Diagnosing chILD can be difficult.
 Your child may need to have different investigations to rule out other conditions as well as tests to diagnose chILD.

 Your doctor will ask you about the medical history of your child and your family.
+In particular, they will want to know about any family history of lung diseases starting in early childhood.
 They will listen to your child’s chest.
 They may also ask about where you live and your home environment.
 Make sure you get the most out of your doctor’s appointment.

 If your doctor thinks that your child has chILD they will refer them for more tests to diagnose chILD and work out the best way to treat it.

 Your child may have the following tests and investigations.
 These can diagnose chILD and assess how severe it is.